 The Production Supervisor checks the equipment for cleanliness, identifies the product to be processed, and transfers the powder blend to the designated equipment.
 Samples of the product are checked against a retain sample to match color and other specifications as per master formula.
 Tablets and capsules are collected in polyethylene-lined drums and boxes and labeled.
 They are kept in the production room until completed.

 Tablets are coated soon after completion of the batch and each batch is is reconciled and entered in the coating logbook and then forwarded to either bottling or bulk packaging.

 Upon completion of the production process, the product is inspected by Quality Control for appearance, broken tablets, damaged or overfilled capsules and a sample is withdrawn for testing.
 A product found to contain minor defects is further inspected before being released for packaging.
 Products released by Quality Control are either bulk packaged or labeled with complete product information.
 An expiration date is noted.

 Storage of Finished Goods:

-The product shall is quarantined and may be stored under controlled temperature conditions until approval and shipping to the customer.
+The product once completed shall be quarantined at the supplement manufacturers warehouse and may be stored under controlled temperature conditions until ready to ship via the instructions on the purchase order or as directed by the customer.

 Quality Control Procedures